Dynamically generated concatenated codes and their phase diagrams: Decoding Pauli Channels

 \subsection{Spin glass interpretation}

-~\autoref{eq:distr} can be interpreted through the lens of classical broadcasting on trees~\cite{Evans2000,Mossel2003,Mossel2004,Mezard2006}.
+~\autoref{eq:distr} and the associated recursion relation,~\autoref{eq:recursion}, can be interpreted through the lens of classical broadcasting on trees~\cite{Evans2000,Mossel2003,Mossel2004,Mezard2006}.
 In that setting, a classical state is fed into the root of a tree, which the receiver tries to infer based on the states of the spins on the leaves.
-For example, if the classical encoding circuit is a concatenated repetition code, in which each node copies the state on the input onto each of the outputs, then applying bit flips at rate $q$ on each branch maps onto the Ising model at temperature $\exp(-2\beta)=q/(1-q)$ on this tree.
+For example, if the classical encoding circuit is a concatenated repetition code, then applying bit flips at rate $q$ on each branch maps onto the Ising model at temperature $\exp(-2\beta)=q/(1-q)$ on this tree.
 The broadcasting process answers the question of how best to define ``free boundary conditions'' for the Ising model on a finite tree: generating the distribution of boundary spins by broadcasting from a root spin properly samples from the Gibbs measure of the infinite graph and captures the ``point-to-set'' correlations associated with replica symmetry breaking~\cite{Mezard2009}.
 At temperatures/error rates above the ``reconstruction threshold'', the conditional distribution for the root spin given the leaves is trivial: the disordered free-boundary Gibbs state is pure~\cite{Bleher1995,Ioffe1996,Evans2000,Mezard2006}, and no information is successfully transmitted.
 Below the threshold, the leaves remain correlated with the root even at infinite depth, signaling a spin glass phase.

 The quantum analog to a distribution of boundary spins is a distribution over syndrome classes, weighted by the factor of $\cosetZ$ in~\autoref{eq:distr}.
 The components of the vector $\bm{\eta}^{(s)}$ are analogous to the conditional probabilities of the root spin given the set of spins on the leaves.
 At high rates of bulk and/or surface errors, the associated model is in a paramagnetic/noncoding phase, with the fixed point distribution